telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 __Summaries export option__

-You can use __SummariesExportOption__ property to specify how to export summary items.
-There are fourth option to chose:
+You can use the __SummariesExportOption__ property to specify how to export summary items.
+There are four option to chose:

 * ExportAll (default)